vint21h/django-mcadmin/README.rst

     class Command(TaskCommand):

-        help = "Useless management command which process file uploaded from a command from and can be executed directly or as background task"
+        help: str = "Useless management command which process file uploaded from a command from and can be executed directly or as background task"

         def add_arguments(self, parser):